hujunhan/DeepST-Pytorch/README.md

-# DeepST-Pytorch
+# DeepST-PyTorch
 ## About
-This repository is a PyTorch implementation of Spatio-Temporal ResNet
+This repository is a PyTorch (tested on version 1.1) implementation of [Spatio-Temporal ResNet](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/ST-ResNet-AAAI17-Zhang.pdf)

 You can find more information like paper and code in the original [keras implementation](https://github.com/lucktroy/DeepST)